mixpanel/docs/pages/docs/features/advanced.md

 1. Open the custom buckets modal
 2. Since looking for specific buckets with varied bucket ranges, choose **Varied Bucketing**
-3. Enter the ‘segment’ break point values in each row and click apply.
+3. Enter the ‘segment' break point values in each row and click apply.
 You can preview the bucket as you enter values in the line-item below
     - To note — both a lower end and upper end bucket will be auto-generated to ensure your buckets always adds up to a 100%

 ![/14342546138516](/14342546138516.png)